ms-iot/ROSOnWindows/docs/Turtlebot/Turtlebot3.md

 rosdep install --from-paths src --ignore-src -r -y
 ```

-## Customize Turtlebot Launch Files
+## Customize TurtleBot Launch Files
 Modify the ROS Launch files to map the devices to the correct COM port.
 To determine which COM ports you require, right click on the Windows Start Menu, Select Device Manager.

 Under the `Ports (COM & LPT)` node:

  * USB Serial Debice (COMx) is the OpenCR board.
- * Silicon Labs CP210x USB to UART Bridge (COMy) is the Lidar
+ * Silicon Labs CP210x USB to UART Bridge (COMy) is the Lidar.

 Enter the COM port in the correct fields in the launch files below: